cwaldbieser/grouper_python_provisioner/provisioner/README.rst

 The group map is a JSON file that maps fully qualified Grouper group names to LDAP group identifiers (e.g. a CN).
 It can also map a Grouper stem to a template.
-Grouper stemps are denoted with a trailing colon (':').
+Grouper stems are denoted with a trailing colon (':').

 Valid targets for a group can be an LDAP group name (string) or an LDAP group configuration (dictionary) consisting of the following keys: